AykutBuyukkaya/AykutBuyukkaya/README.md

 <br>

 Thanks for checking out my profile.
 I'm currently a third-grade university student at Marmara University located in Istanbul.
 Even though I'm studying Electronics Engineering program, my real passion is all about software.
-I'm currently a part-time junior backend engineer at a company located in Teknopark Istanbul.
+I'm currently a software development intern at Koç Finans A.Ş.
 Also, I'm 20 years old.

 <br>